intermine/im-docs/docs/webapp/query-results/index.rst

 	See :doc:`/data-model/data-labels` to change column headers.

 links
 	Only unique fields (class keys) are links in results pages.
-Add fields to ClassKeys to make the fields links on results pages.
+Add to :doc:`/webapp/properties/class-keys` to make the fields links on results pages.
 	Instead of linking to an intermine report page, you can set the links to redirect to external page.
 See :doc:`redirects`

 weird brackets